IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Data Mesh Implementation Planning for IFS Cloud Projects

-A Data Mesh is a decentralized approach to managing data.
-It treats data as a product, making domains responsible for their own data.
-Combined with IFS Cloud’s project methodology, it creates a framework for strong governance and scalable data management across business domains.
+A Data Mesh is a decentralized approach to managing data that treats it as a product, making domains responsible for their own data.
+Combined with IFS Cloud’s project methodology, it creates a framework for strong governance and scalable data management.

 This approach replaces centralized control with a federated model.
-Business domains own and manage their data products, adhering to shared governance standards.
+Business domains own and manage their data products while adhering to shared governance standards.

 Core Principles for IFS Cloud